Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Evaluation

-In this section, we will empirically illustrate the necessity for multiple overlapping search spaces.
-We simulate at an ($8 \times 8$, 16-QAM) system and search around the MMSE-SIC solution using the dDI formulation for $\mathcal{D}_1$ and $\mathcal{D}_2$ (note that $\mathcal{D}_1 \subset \mathcal{D}_2$).
-We evaluate the 'coupled-plot' between the bit errors among the solutions obtained by searching in $\mathcal{D}_1$ and $\mathcal{D}_2$.
+In this section, we will empirically illustrate the necessity for concurrent search in multiple overlapping search spaces.
+We simulate an ($8$ users $\times$ $8$ antennas, 16-QAM) MIMO system and search around the MMSE-SIC solution using the dDI formulation for $\mathcal{D}_1$ and $\mathcal{D}_2$ (note that $\mathcal{D}_1 \subset \mathcal{D}_2$).
+We evaluate the `coupled-plot' between the bit errors among the solutions obtained by searching in $\mathcal{D}_1$ and $\mathcal{D}_2$.
+In these coupled plots, the instances are arranged on the y-axis and the corresponding bit error with search in $\mathcal{D}_1$ is on the x-axis.
+For several instances, horizontal dotted lines are used to indicate the bit error with search in $\mathcal{D}_2$.
 The underlying trade-off is the following: searching in $\mathcal{D}_1$ requires a lesser number of spin variables than $\mathcal{D}_2$, therefore the problem is less complex, and it is easier for the Ising machine to find the ground state compared to searching in $\mathcal{D}_2$~(which can deteriorate the performance due to lower success probability).
 However, in the scenarios where the ground state is not in $\mathcal{D}_1$, searching in $\mathcal{D}_2$ or larger is required.
-We see in Fig~\ref{fig:ss12}, for instances where the optimal solution is in $\mathcal{D}_1$, search in $\mathcal{D}_1$ finds it with very high probability, and for several instances search in $\mathcal{D}_2$ performs worse.
-However, for the instances when optimal is not in $\mathcal{D}_1$, CIM finds the optimal solution in $\mathcal{D}_2$.
-Therefore, to cover both these scenarios and achieve the best performance, searching in multiple overlapping search spaces is required.
+We see in Fig.~\ref{fig:ss12}, for instances where the optimal solution is in $\mathcal{D}_1$, search in $\mathcal{D}_1$ finds it with very high probability, and for several instances search in $\mathcal{D}_2$ performs worse.
+However, for the instances when optimal is not in $\mathcal{D}_1$, CIM can find the optimal solution in $\mathcal{D}_2$.
+Therefore, to cover both these scenarios and achieve the best performance, we should concurrently search over multiple search spaces, like $\mathcal{D}_1$ and $\mathcal{D}_2$ in Fig.~\ref{fig:ss12}~(even though $\mathcal{D}_1 \subset \mathcal{D}_2$).
+Note that the instances not shown in the coupled-plot (Left) have zero bit errors in both scenarios.